tremor-rs/tremor-runtime/README.md

 Tremor uses YAML, or [tremor-query](https://docs.tremor.rs/tremor-query/) to configure pipelines.
 For use in docker those should be mounted to `/etc/tremor/config`.

+Custom [tremor-script](https://docs.tremor.rs/tremor-script) and [tremor-query](https://docs.tremor.rs/tremor-query/) modules and libraries should be mounted to `/usr/local/share/tremor`.

 ### Operations

 Tremor works by chaining operations that have inputs, outputs, and additional configuration.
 OnRamps - the operations that ingest data - take a unique role in this.

-The documentation for different operations can found in the [docs](https://docs.tremor.rs/tremor-script/).
+The documentation for different operations can found in the [docs](https://docs.tremor.rs/operations/).
 The `onramps` and `op` modules hold the relevant information.

 For each operation, the `Config` struct defines the parameters that can be passed to configure it, and the description holds additional details and examples.